 - Any attire that might provoke or offend others, is in bad taste (such as sexual innuendo), shows general disrespect, and/or promotes alcohol, tobacco or drugs are not allowed. - Shirts, tops and all dresses may not expose the midriff, navel, shoulders and back or.
 Example tank tops, tube tops and spaghetti straps are not permitted. - The length of shorts, skirts and dresses, skorts, etc., must be no shorter than the length of the longest fingertip with the arms fully extended by the side. - Pants and shorts must be worn in such a way as not to reveal undergarments or expose skin normally covered by undergarments.
-Undergarments may not be worn as outer clothing.

-- Accessories which could reasonably be considered detrimental to student health and safety are not permitted. - Head coverings (hats, visors, hoods, bandannas) are not to be worn in the school during the school day.
+Undergarments may not be worn as outer clothing. - Accessories which could reasonably be considered detrimental to student health and safety are not permitted. - Head coverings (hats, visors, hoods, bandannas) are not to be worn in the school during the school day.
+Exceptions to this policy may be made if head coverings are required for religious reasons.

-Appropriate footwear must be worn.
+• Appropriate footwear must be worn.

-Violations of the dress code will be dealt with as follows:

-• A call home to the parent/guardian will be made requesting that appropriate clothing be brought to the school for the student.
+- Violations of the dress code will be dealt with as follows: - A call home to the parent/guardian will be made requesting that appropriate clothing be brought to the school for the student.